advanced-computing/chicken_egg/README.md

     - see if numbers are numerical
     - check for invalid data values in cols
 [x] test cases
+[] move streamlit functions to seperate module
+[] create new module for adding geospatial data
 [] update test_helper_viz.py with examples?

 # Visualizations